hvleifsson/hvleifsson.github.io/Design_Engineering.md

 (Note that this is only the perception from the engineering and CAD side, there is a lot more to think about with PDM and ERP systems.)

 You might ask why I have not written out any material or treatment on the drawing.
+This article I wrote will hopefully suffice

 My opinion is this:
 https://www.3dhubs.com/knowledge-base/how-prepare-technical-drawing-cnc-machining/#why

-If you are creating
-If you are only creating

-If you are to only create a couple of the product and have no need to document the full procedure for a manufacturing plant.
-The easiest way is to add these requirements to the drawing.

-Why do I not have any
-What is supposed to be the drawing?
-Material?
-You should deal with own manufactured articles as purchased articles.

-The drawing on a purchased

-In my opinion an engineering drawing’s main purpose is to communicate the geometry of the article.
-Material specification, surface treatment or

-an engineering drawing should only communicate geometry of the article.

 What is an article?
+Part number! (artikelnummer är inte samma mot engelskan!)